brycewray/hugo-site/content/posts/2022/06/get-good-git-info-hugo.md

 (The `if $.GitInfo` conditional prevents `hugo server` errors during local development while you're working on content you haven't yet committed.[^dateLastmod] You can thank [another Hugo Discourse forum answer](https://discourse.gohugo.io/t/adding-last-modified-git-status-to-pages/25402/5) for that one.)

 [^dateLastmod]: The reason you don't have to do this with the dates-display mentioned earlier is because, in that case, we're simply using `Lastmod` (a variable [Hugo already knows](https://gohugo.io/variables/page/)) rather than, specifically, `.GitInfo.Lastmod`, the absence of which for a given page gives Hugo fits.

+And, yes, the previous advisory still applies: *i.e.*, you have to deploy to your host via CI/CD in order to see the correct Git commit data for each post.

 <br />